 Using anglisized pseudonyms like John Cliff, James Jhames, Ronald Scott and Jill Morrison, Tillieux drew his first comics for the magazines of Studio Guy (especially Jeep), including 'Bimbo, Romarin et Misky', 'Les Nouvelles Aventures de Bricole', 'Les Débrouillards' and 'Jonas et Zénobie'.

 For L'Explorateur, Tillieux created serials like 'Notre Oncle et Nous', and most notably 'Achille et Boule de Gomme', which was the predecessor of 'Félix'.
 But it was with Héroïc that Tillieux's star rose.
 Joined by other Studio Guy artists like Marcel Moniquet and Fred Funcken, he stayed with Cheneval's magazine until 1956.
-His most notable creation was the detective series 'Félix', but he also made the realistic series 'Bill Sanders' and illustrations for novels like 'Nouvelles du Captain Kid'.
+His most notable creation was the detective series 'Félix', but he also made the realistic series 'Bill Sanders' and the Caniff-inspired 'Groupe K', as well as illustrations for novels like 'Nouvelles du Captain Kid'.

 In 1955 he made the transition to the publishing house Dupuis, where his first creation was the adventure series 'Marc Jaguar' in Risque-Tout.
 When this magazine was cancelled in the following year, he joined Spirou.
 He changed the names and looks of the main 'Félix' characters and this resulted in 'Gil Jourdan'.
 Master detective Jourdan, accompanied by Libellule and Crouton, became one of the staples of Spirou magazine.
 In this series, Tillieux excelled in clever plots with moody semi-realistic artwork.